-Victoria, the Queen of England, in her gracious thoughtfulness to the Rangatira and Hapū of New Zealand, and in her desire to preserve to them their authority and their land, so that peace and quietness may be kept with them, has thought it right to send a chief (an officer) as one who will negotiate with the people of New Zealand.
-Let the Rangatira accept the Governorship (Kawanatanga) of the Queen over all parts of this country and the islands.
-This is because a great number of the people of her tribe have settled in this country, and more will come.
+Victoria, the Queen of England, in her gracious thoughtfulness to the Rangatira and Hapu of New Zealand, and in her desire to record her recognition of their paramount authority and that the lands are theirs, so that all may live in peace and good order, has thought it right to send an officer to make arrangements with the Maori people of New Zealand.
+Let the Rangatira agree to the Kawanatanga (governorship - the delegated duty to govern Pakeha and other non-Maori) of the Queen over all parts of this land and its islands.
+This is to be done because a great number of her people have settled in this country, and others will come.